aeon-toolkit/aeon-admin/gsoc/gsoc-2024-projects.md

 ### Description

 This project will investigate algorithms for forecasting based on traditional machine learning (tree based) and time series machine learning (transformation based).
 Note this project will not involve deep learning based forecasting.
-It will involve helping develop the `aeon` framework to work more transparently with ML algorithms, evaluating regression algorithms already in `aeon`[1] for forecasting problems and implementing at least one algorithm from the literature not already in aeon, such as SETAR-Tree [3].
+It will involve helping develop the `aeon` framework to work more transparently with ML algorithms, evaluating regression algorithms already in `aeon`[1] for forecasting problems [2] and implementing at least one algorithm from the literature not already in `aeon`, such as SETAR-Tree [3].

 ### Required Skills